PraisesPJMT/PennyWise/server/README.md

 ## 📖 PennyWize Server <a name="pennywize"></a>

-> `PennyWize Server` is the server (Back-End) of the PennyWize application. `PennyWize` is a mobile web application where you can manage your budget: you have a list of expense associated with a group, so that you can see how much money you spent and on what.
+> `PennyWize Server` is the server (Back-End) of the PennyWize application built with Node.js, express, & postgres. `PennyWize` is a mobile web application where you can manage your budget: you have a list of expense associated with a group, so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>